 Arkansas Tech University is once again presenting summer orientations for freshmen students and their parents.
 Named "Techknowledge," these orientations have been very successful.
-Freshmen students are meeting each other and learning about the university while parents are also gathering to hear speakers from areas such as housing, campus security, health services, counseling services, career services, financial aid, and more.
-If you know a parent of an incoming freshmen, please let them know about our student/parent orientations.
-The final two orientations will be Thursday, July 16th, and Thursday, July 30th.
+While freshmen meet each other and learn about the university, parents gather in a separate setting to hear speakers from areas such as Housing, Campus Security, Health Services, Counseling Services, Career Services, Financial Aid, and more.
+If you know a parent of an incoming freshman, please let them know about our student/parent orientations.
+There will be three orientations in July on July 1, 15, and 22.